CheyneWilson/hdrhistogram-metrics-reservoir/README.md

 compile 'org.mpierce.metrics.reservoir:hdrhistogram-metrics-reservoir:THE_LATEST_RELEASED_VERSION'
 ```

+Or, if you're on Maven, see the Set Me Up button at https://bintray.com/bintray/jcenter and then add the dependency.

 Then, use the following reservoir implementations when you create your `Histogram` or `Timer` instances:

 - `HdrHistogramReservoir`, a reservoir that accumulates its internal state forever